 Significance of a risk is one of the keys to determining which risks to regulate with safety-based regulations.
 Significance distinguishes those risks that may, in aggregation, be avoidable, different from other risks, and subject to regulation, from those risks that are unavoidable or irreducible.
 Many risks, even in aggregation, are not significant, and safety-based regulation is inappropriate for those risks.
-"Without the significance requirement," says Keating, "safety-based regulation of every discernable risk of devastating injury.
+"Without the significance requirement," says Keating, "safety-based regulation would require the elimination of every discernable risk of devastating injury.
 But the elimination of all discernable risk requires the elimination of all discernable activity.
 And the elimination of all discernable activity is a cure worse than the disease it treats."
 The concern here is the elimination of liberty past the make a habit of never smoking any cigarettes even if you enjoy smoking and even though the odds that any one cigarette will kill you are acceptably low.
 It is rational to do so not just because smoking is addictive, but also because it is impossible to identify the single cigarette that will kill you.

-Id. (citing WARREN S. QUINN, The Puzzle of the Self-Torturer, in MORALITY AND ACTION 198, 199 (1993)).
+Id. (citing Warren S. Quinn, The Puzzle of the Self-Torturer, in Morality and Action 198, 199 (1993)).